sidharth-085/buildYourOwnApp/README.md

 ### 5. Submit Your Project
 - Send us the link to your forked repo (e.g., `https://github.com/your-username/buildYourOwnApp`) via email to hr@rapido.bike.
-- Ensure your repo is public or grant access to [insert your GitHub username] so we can review it.
+- Ensure your repo is public so we can review it.

 ## Tips for Success
 - Start simple—focus on a working app, then add extras if time allows.